logicalclocks/hops-docs/docs/hopsml/experiment.rst

 ===========================
 .. highlight:: python

-In PySpark, Hops runs a different experiment on each executor – not all of the experiments will finish at the same time.
-Some experiments may finish early, some later.
-And GPUs cannot currently be shared (multiplexed) by concurrent applications.
-Population-based approaches for AutoML, typically proceed in stages or iterations, meaning all experiments wait for other experiments to finish, resulting in idle GPU time.
-That is, GPUs lie idle waiting for other experiments to finish.
+In HopsML we offer a rich experiment API for data scientists to run their Machine Learning code, whether it be TensorFlow, Keras, PyTorch or another framework with a Python API.
+HopsML provides features such as automatic versioning of notebooks and the python environment, parallel hyperparameter tuning algorithms, and managed TensorBoard.
+With the `Maggy <https://maggy.readthedocs.io>`_ framework, we also provide asynchronous algorithms for parallel hyperparameter tuning and parallel ablation studies.

-As such, we have the problem of how to free up the GPUs as soon as its experiment is finished.
-Hops leverages dynamic executors in PySpark/YARN to free up the GPU(s) attached to an executor immediately if it sits idle waiting for other experiments to finish, ensuring that (expensive) GPUs are held no longer than needed.
+Hopsworks uses PySpark to manage the allocation of resources, such as CPU, Memory and GPUs.
+PySpark is also used to transparently distribute the Python function, defining the experiment, to Executors that then execute the function.
+When using deep learning, Executors typically have been allocated a GPU on which the function is executed.
+Certain hyperparameter optimization algorithms such as random search and grid search, are easily parallelized such that Executors can each run separate trials with different hyperparameter combinations.
+By default, we enable Dynamic Executors, so that if a particular Executor sits idle for configurable period of time (default 60 seconds), it will be reclaimed by the cluster.

-Hops Python Library
+Python Library
 -------------------

-The Hops Python Library simply named *hops* is used for running Python applications and consequently a library which is used throughout the entire pipeline.
-It simplifies interacting with services such as Kafka, Model Serving and TensorBoard.
-The experiment module provides a rich API for running versioned Machine Learning experiments, whether it be a simple single-process Python application or RingAllReduce over many machines.
+The Hopsworks Python Library named `hops` provides support for running Python applications that interact with Hopsworks and/or leverage PySpark for distribution on the Hopsworks platform.
+It simplifies interacting with services such as Feature Store, Model Repository, Serving, Inference and TensorBoard.
+The `experiment` module provides a rich API for running versioned Machine Learning experiments, whether it be a simple single-process Python application or Distributed Training over many machines.

 Documentation: hops-py_